 The Financial Conduct Authority (FCA) is responsible for the treasury established under the authority of the Financial Services Act 2012 as one of the UK's independent government agencies.
 It regulates several financial firms and markets in the UK and acts as a regulator for many organizations.
 It is responsible for creating a fair and honest market for large and small businesses and protecting companies while protecting customers.
-It aims to protect financial services from market abuse of criminals.
+It aims to protect financial services from market abuse by criminals.

 FCA has specific laws and prudential regulations to prevent money laundering, and entities obliged to comply with its laws must comply with them, otherwise, they will be subject to FCA AML penalties.
 Each year, many financial services firms receive FCA penalties, which vary according to the volume of non-compliance regulations.
 This article examines three of them:

 - Standard Chartered Bank

 FCA Penalty to Commerzbank

 Commerzbank is fined £ 38 million for money laundering failures, including its "out of control" system to control customers.
 The German business bank failed to meet money laundering controls, despite three separate warnings for five years.